5 Sneaky Building Design Mistakes: Energy Saving Tips for Indian Homes

 - 5 min read

-In this article, we explore five often-overlooked factors that quietly sabotage your energy efficiency, alongwith energy saving tips for Indian homes supported by global research and our own climate-responsive design philosophy.
+In this article, we will explore five often-overlooked factors that quietly sabotage your energy efficiency, along with energy-saving tips for Indian homes supported by global research.
+Our climate-responsive design philosophy underpins every recommendation.

 1. Air Leaks Around Doors and Windows: The Invisible Draft

-The Problem: Small cracks and gaps around your windows, doors, and walls may seem minor, but they let unwanted air in or out, making it harder to keep your space comfortable, what we call thermal control.
+Small cracks and gaps around windows, doors, and walls might seem minor.
+However, they allow unwanted air in or out.
+This makes it harder to keep your space comfortable—a concept we call thermal control.

-What the Research Says: Studies in both cold and hot climates show that invisible draft can increase heating and cooling loads by up to 30% (Energy Efficiency Journal, 2021).
-One National Institute of Standard & Technology report notes that improving a home’s air tightness can slash electricity consumption by up to 9%.
+Research indicates that invisible drafts can increase heating and cooling loads by up to 30% (Energy Efficiency Journal, 2021).
+A report from the National Institute of Standards and Technology mentions that improving a home’s air tightness can reduce electricity consumption by up to 9%.

-SARV’s Approach: We embed air-tightness as a core design principle, using smart detailing, design techniques that block unwanted sun using elements like overhangs, louvers, or vegetation (Passive Shading), and high-performance materials to reduce leakage at the source—not just patch it later.
+At SARV Sustainable, we view air-tightness as a core design principle.
+We employ smart detailing and techniques that block unwanted sun using elements like overhangs and vegetation (Passive Shading).
+We also use high-performance materials to reduce leakage at the source—not just patch it later.

 2. Inefficient Lighting Systems: When Bright = Wasteful

-The Problem: Many buildings in India still rely on old-fashioned lighting—like tube lights, CFLs, or incandescent bulbs—that consume far more electricity than necessary.
-Combine that with poor planning (like lights being on in empty rooms or during the day), and you have a recipe for energy waste.
+Many buildings in India still rely on outdated lighting—like tube lights and incandescent bulbs—that consume significantly more electricity than necessary.
+Coupled with poor planning, such as leaving lights on in empty rooms, this creates a considerable energy waste.

-What the Research Says: According to global studies, switching to LED lighting can cut lighting energy use by 50–80%.
-In commercial buildings, systems that adjust artificial lighting based on available daylight—called daylight-responsive dimming—can reduce lighting energy by another 20% (Lawrence Berkeley National Lab, 2020).
-In a tropical country like India, with abundant natural light, this impact can be even greater.
+Global studies show that switching to LED lighting can reduce lighting energy use by 50–80%.
+In commercial buildings, systems featuring daylight-responsive dimming can further cut energy use by 20% (Lawrence Berkeley National Lab, 2020).
+In tropical countries like India, which enjoy abundant natural light, these savings can be even greater.

-SARV’s Perspective: At SARV Sustainable, we take a daylight-first approach to lighting design.
-That means we plan window placements, shading, and surface finishes to bring in the right amount of natural light—without glare or heat.
+At SARV Sustainable, we prioritize a daylight-first approach to lighting design.
+We carefully plan window placements, shading, and surface finishes to maximize natural light without producing glare or excess heat.

 To complement daylight, we integrate: